syncfusion-content/winui-docs/winui/RangeSlider/getting-started.md

 # Getting Started with WinUI Range Slider (SfRangeSlider)

-This section explains the steps required to add the range slider control and its elements such as values, ticks, divisors, labels and tooltip.
-This section covers only basic features needed to know to get started with Syncfusion range slider.
+This section explains the steps required to add the RangeSlider control and its elements such as values, ticks, divisors, labels, and tooltip.
+This section covers only basic features needed to get started with Syncfusion RangeSlider.

 ## Creating an application with WinUI Range Slider